texfaq/texfaq.github.io/FAQ-latex2e.md

 files prepared for use with LaTeX 2.09 will run (albeit with somewhat reduced performance, and subject to voluminous complaints in the log file).
-Differences between LaTeX 2e and LaTeX 2.09 are outlined in a series of 'guide' files that are available in every LaTeX distribution (the same directory also contains ''news'' about each new release of LaTeX 2e).
+Differences between LaTeX 2e and LaTeX 2.09 are outlined in a series of ''guide'' files that are available in every LaTeX distribution (the same directory also contains ''news'' about each new release of LaTeX 2e).